Simellow/alx_capstone_project/README.md

 Editing Tasks: To edit a task, users can click on the task element to access the task details, make necessary modifications, and save the changes.

-Deleting Tasks: Users can delete tasks individually by clicking on a delete button associated with each task or delete multiple tasks at once using bulk delete options.
+Deleting Tasks: Users can delete tasks individually by clicking on a delete button associated with each task.

-Search and Filtering: Users can utilize search and filtering options to search for specific tasks based on various criteria and filter tasks based on categories, due dates, priority levels, etc.
+Search and Filtering: Users can utilize search and filtering options to search for specific tasks based on various criteria and filter tasks based on categories, due dates, etc.

 Setting Reminders: Users can set reminders or notifications for tasks with upcoming deadlines to receive timely alerts and stay organized.

-Responsive Design: The application is accessible on desktops, tablets, and smartphones, offering users the flexibility to manage tasks on the go.
+Responsive Design: The application is accessible on desktops and smartphones, offering users the flexibility to manage tasks on the go.

 ## The Task Manager App is built using the following technologies: